First Aid: Nosebleeds

 - may have put something in the nose

-- tends to bruise easily or has heavy bleeding from minor wounds
+- bruises easily or has heavy bleeding from minor wounds

 - is heavy

-- continues after two or three times of applying pressure for 10 minutes each
+- continues after two times of applying pressure for 10 minutes each

 - is the result of a blow to the head or a fall

-To help prevent dryness in the nose, use saline (saltwater) nasal spray or drops (or put petroleum jelly on the inside edges of the nostrils), and use a humidifier in your child’s bedroom.
+Keep the inside of your child’s nose moist with saline (saltwater) nasal spray or gel, or dab petroleum jelly or antibiotic ointment gently around the opening of the nostrils.
+You also can use a humidifier in your child’s bedroom.
 Discourage nose picking and keep kids’ fingernails short.